Was Augustana the first school to use letter grades?

 Why is this document so important?
 It may be the oldest evidence extant in the United States of the evaluation of students using letter grades.

 The story that Augustana pioneered the use of letter grades in this country has circulated before.
-However, this particular Augustana “first” tends not to receive as much attention as many others — be they academic (first geology department at a Lutheran school) or otherwise (first panty raid) — perhaps because it cannot be firmly proven.
+However, this particular Augustana “first” tends not to receive much attention, perhaps because it cannot be firmly proven.

 But a 1949 article in the Observer found the possibility compelling enough to declare it with confidence.
 “Horrible Truth Revealed,” the headline reads.
 “A, B, C Grading System Began at this . . .
 Institution.”